KuwaLee/PO-Revision-Date-Updater/README.md

 >
 >  - `timezone`, For example will be like `Asia/Taipei`.
 >
->  - You can add multiple rules by adding objects to commands.
+>  - You can add multiple rules by adding objects to `commands`.

 4. Enjoy!